goreyb/Lichess-Keyboard-Input/Why KB is fair.md

 **Refutation**:

-> Just because a feature doesn't exist, doesn't make it unfair to obtain it via different means, unless there is a rule that specifically restricts the use of this feature.
-But Lichess is a one premove website not by reason of a rule that restricts the amount of premoves, but because people who develop Lichess might not think it's worth adding multiple premoves, as one premove + hover is better and simpler.
->
 > What are some uses of multiple premoves:
 >
 - Premoving a checkmate when the opponent leaves in hope to return later and claim the victory.